cechrist/cardoon/doc/adding_devices.rst

 Nonlinear model equations that are dependent on the control port voltages are implemented in the following function::

-      def eval_cqs(self, vPort, saveOP=False):
+      def eval_cqs(self, vPort, getOP=False):
           """
           vPort is a vector with control voltages

           Returns tuple with two numpy vectors: one for currents and another for charges.

-          If saveOP = True, return tuple with normal vectors and OP variables
+          If getOP = True, only return dictionary with OP variables
           """
           # calculation here
           iVec = np.array([i1, i2])
 	  qVec = np.array([q1])
-          if saveOP:
+          if getOP:
-              # calculate opVars
+              # calculate and return operating point variables
-              return (iVec, qVec, opVars)
+              return {'var1': value1,
+	              'var2': value2}
           else:
               return (iVec, qVec)

-The ``saveOP`` argument is optional and may be ommitted if it is never needed. ``vPort`` contains control port voltages (or state variables) in the order defined by ``controlPorts``, followed by any voltages defined in ``csDelayedContPorts``.
+The ``getOP`` argument is optional and may be ommitted if it is never needed. ``vPort`` contains control port voltages (or state variables) in the order defined by ``controlPorts``, followed by any voltages defined in ``csDelayedContPorts``.